GradinaruLab/aavomics/README.md

 ```
 os.environ["AAVOMICS_PATH"] = MY_PATH
 ```
-### 2. Download metadata
+### 2. Download metadata and processed data

 The aavomics package relies on the sample and other metadata to be stored in CSV files in a custom format.
 This data maps the samples to their associated reads, metadata, read sets, and more.
 This is necessary to run any of the figure generation scripts.
-To download the metadata, put all .csv files from the CaltechDATA repository in a "database" subdirectory of your AAVOMICS_PATH
+To download the metadata, run the "Download the database files" section of ```examples/Download Data.ipynb```.

-## From drocessed data
+## From processed data

-If you want to skip preprocessing and go straight to gene count matrices, you can download the pre-processed data from the CaltechDATA repository.
-Place all files directly into AAVOMICS_PATH.
+If you want to skip preprocessing and go straight to the final gene counts, you can skip right to the figure generation scripts after downloading the metadata and processed data.

 ## From raw data

 ### 1. Download raw data

-Raw FASTQ files can be downloaded from SRA submission SUB10281088, and must be placed within their respective cell_set folder.
+Raw FASTQ files can be downloaded from SRA project https://www.ncbi.nlm.nih.gov/bioproject/758711, and must be placed within their respective cell_set folder.
 Transcriptome reads go in ```AAVOMICS_PATH/cell_sets/{CELL_SET_NAME}/transcriptome/reads``` and amplified viral transcript reads go in ```AAVOMICS_PATH/cell_sets/{CELL_SET_NAME}/virus/reads```

 ### 2. Generate custom references